Level 2 Training is for GPs working in a training practice or linked to a training network e.g. Hub & Spoke model

 - Have completed Level 1 Clinical Supervisory training prior to attending this course

 Applicants are required to complete a pre-course task which consists of recorded consultations.
 Full information regarding this can be found here.
-Please note that if you proceed to the Level 3 course, you will need to have access to the consultations submitted for the pre-course task.

-Please apply to IntendingTrainers.NE@hee.nhs.uk using the application form
+Please apply to IntendingTrainers.NE@hee.nhs.uk using the application form.

 On completion participants will receive a Certificate confirming they are Registered with the School of Primary Care as an Associate Trainer.
 Participants will be approved as a Clinical Supervisor with the GMC for a period of two years.